IvanChernyshov/filter_los_csd/README.md

 # filter_los_csd

 This is the manual for the script which filters line-of-sight contacts from the results of ConQuest search over the Cambridge Structure Database (CSD) entries.
 The script is available via [GitHub](https://github.com/IvanChernyshov/filter_los_csd).
-For the underlying scientific context see the corresponding work.
+For the underlying scientific context see the corresponding work: DOI [10.1002/cphc.201901083](http://doi.org/10.1002/cphc.201901083).

 If you use the script in your work, please cite generously!

+I. Yu.
+Chernyshov, I. V. Ananyev, E.A.
+Pidko, Revisiting van der Waals Radii: From Comprehensive Structural Analysis to Knowledge‐Based Classification of Interatomic Contacts. _ChemPhysChem_ **2020**, _21_, 370–376, DOI: [10.1002/cphc.201901083](http://doi.org/10.1002/cphc.201901083).

+## Intro

 This manual consists of two parts: